Previous Post: Day 6 – The Kelluani Valley To the Upper Chachakumani Valley

 “Assez Difficile”: Climbing The Granite Spire of the Bugaboos

 Update: On my return home, I visited the Mountain Kingdoms website and an interesting new offering for 2016 popped up.
+[Note: it is no longer offered in 2023.]

 From our base camp on the Chachacomani River we have four days to make the ascent of Chachacomani Peak, traversing glaciers and climbing ice and snow slopes.

-The Mountain Kingdoms itinerary (again, handled by Andean Summits in La Paz) is using the “Facile route” not included in the A.D./D routes illustrated in the Chachakumani route map.
+The Mountain Kingdoms itinerary (again, handled by Andean Summits in La Paz) uses using the “Facile route” not included in the A.D./D routes illustrated in the Chachakumani route map.
 As noted above, Facile is described in this way –

 - F: Facile/easy.
 Rock scrambling or easy snow slopes; some glacier travel; often climbed ropeless except on glaciers.

 I’ve indicated the approximate route of the Mountain Kingdom route on the satellite image of the Chachakumani area below.
 It is a ten-kilometer walk from the base camp to the summit.
-It is likely that on Day 1 the team would climb to a high camp at the edge of the glacier; Day 2 would see an early wake-up and walk across the glacier to the top and then a mid-morning descent back to the high camp and on down to base camp.

 When I plotted out the approximate route from the base camp on the banks of the river, the altitude-gain profile looked like this –